sebastiancarlos/cl-yasboi/README.md

 language, but operating on the AST instead of plain text?"

-One downside of Common Lisp, which this boilerplate tries to mitigate, is the package management ecosystem - which is lacking when compared to `npm`, `gem`, `cargo-pants`, etc. I also feel that this issue is rarely mentioned early enough on introductory material, which can catch beginners off guard.
+One downside of Common Lisp, which this boilerplate tries to mitigate, is the package management tooling - which is lacking when compared to `npm`, `gem`, `cargo-pants`, etc. I also feel that this issue is rarely mentioned early enough on introductory material, which can catch beginners off guard.